Community Dental Support

 • Aged 75 or above Old Age Living Allowance (OALA) beneficiary; or

-• Beneficiary of Medical Fee Waiver (Full) of the Hospital Authority
+• Beneficiary of Medical Fee Waiver (Full) of the Hospital Authority (including recipients of OALA aged 75 or above); or

 Yes.